 - 58,367 WordPress plugins & 11,000 themes and growing daily

 - WordPress has NO CEO and it is not owned by any company

-- Over the years 382 persons write over a million lines of code for WordPress
+- Over the years 382 persons have written over a million lines of code for WordPress

 - More than 123 million people downloaded WooCommerce

 - The WordPress core software is GDPR compliant